Bonjour-Interactive-Lab/Unity3D-VATUtils/README.md

 * [ ] Cleanup example Scene
 * [ ] Create Video Demo
 * [ ] Update Readme
+* [ ] VAT Shader global Issue: **All the shader from sideFX are computing normal surface normal on object space where the shader is set on Tangent Space so the surface normal doesn't work.
+Also no need to convert from Object to tangent as normal can be grabbed directly on Tangent Space**

 * [X] Add support for Rigidbody (```VATDataStructs.cs``` + inheritance class from ```BindVATToVFX.cs```)
 * [X] Add vfx examples for Rigid body